Photo Gallery: International Homes

 A reclaimed teak dining table, purchased at a London furniture shop, is paired with an antique French sideboard.
 The Chinese dining chairs, circa 1900, are from a shop in Notting Hill.
 High mouldings and shuttered windows are enviable period features.

 Lit by handsome tall original sash windows, the spare bedroom is home to an early-1800s teak village bed that was shipped back from Rajasthan, India.
 En route, it lost its tiles and broke to bits.
-It was reassembled in London by a master joiner, and Alistair scoured the city to find the new tiles.
+It was reassembled in London by a master joiner, and homeowner Alistair Green scoured the city to find the new tiles.

 A blue lacquered wall and ceiling fresco are just two of the rich details that give this room personality.
 The striped tablecloth and green velvet chair adds contrast.
 Gold shell-shaped lights shine on book spines for easy searching.